SOC 2 Certification: Cost, Process, and Training (2026)

 | Best for | US enterprise customers, SaaS vendors | Global markets, regulated industries |

-Organisations with an existing ISO 27001 ISMS typically find that 60–70% of SOC 2 controls are already addressed.
+Organisations with an existing ISO 27001 ISMS typically find that 60 to 70% of SOC 2 controls are already addressed.
 Starting with ISO 27001 and layering SOC 2 on top is an efficient path for organisations that need both.
 Explore our ISO 27001 Lead Implementer course to build a strong ISMS foundation.

 Preparing for a SOC 2 audit requires a systematic approach to identifying, implementing, and documenting controls.
 Organisations that invest in preparation significantly reduce audit duration, findings, and remediation costs.